jdspugh/jp-watch-c/README.md

 $ jp-watch README.md jp-watch.c /var/www /tmp
 ```

+# Limitations

+`jp-watch` is not designed to watch a large number (hundreds or thousands) of different directories.
+The more files and directories you pass as parameters, the more cpu and memory the app will consume with a difficulty of O(1).
+It would be better to watch the containing directories of the files and directories you want to watch instead.

 # Articles

 Read my [blog post](https://jdspugh.github.io/2023/02/23/jp-watch-c.html) for the full details on this tools, it's design and implementation.